wednesdayayay/Scrawl/README.md

 - 23 [midimouseY] control is bipolar for Y direction
 - 62 [cirres] sets max resolution for circle shape | set rotation for triangle brush 3 | minimum radius for star burst 5

-// sliders on nano kontrol (left to right)
+// sliders on nano kontrol (left to right) CCs
 - 120 [trix]/[Scaleamount] usually used for triangle brushes | if [mirrorScale] (65) is ON sets Scale amount
 - 121 [size2] is used for some brushes for a second size (rectangle,triangles,star burst)
 - 122 [bcolor1] colors main background Red if paint mode is on it won't show up until screen is cleared